muncherelli/openlitespeed-docker/README.md

 ## Scope:

-This container is intended to maintain compatibility and the internal container directory structure of the official OpenLiteSpeed docker container.
-Ideal for both development and production environments, it is designed to be as lightweight as possible while still providing a rich feature set for modern applications.
+This container is intended to be a drop-in replacement for the official OpenLiteSpeed docker container.
+Ideal for both PHP development and production environments, it is designed to be as lightweight as possible while still providing a rich feature set for modern applications.
 Additional features allow for easy install and maintenance of multiple websites.

 ## Achievements:

 - Adopted Debian Slim as base image, replacing Ubuntu :white_check_mark:
 - Container supports native execution on x86_64 and aarch64 (Apple Silicon, Raspberry Pi) :white_check_mark:
-- Enhanced readability of the `PHP_VERSION` argument :white_check_mark:
+- Easy to use `PHP_VERSION` and `PHP_MODULES` ARGS for custom builds :white_check_mark:

 ## Upcoming Improvements:

 - Allow easy setup for multi-tenant web hosting
+- Add Composer
+- Launch on Docker Hub
+- Add separate build with support for Microsoft SQL Server (sqlsrv PHP module)
 - Enable .user.ini PHP configuration files
 - Provide comprehensive instructions for building and running the container